 3) What interests you most about this position?

 Give a truthful but brief answer showing the interviewer your profound knowledge of the company.
-Be sure to highlight any details that may tie to the job itself or other aspects of the company (e.g. culture, advancement opportunities)
+Be sure to highlight any details that may tie to the job itself or other aspects of the company (e.g. company culture, ability to showcase your great leadership skills, advancement opportunities)